 The other clue we pick up about the devil is that he often does quote Scripture (Matthew 4:6) and does say a small truth here and there to fake us into trusting him.
 However, when he does quote Scripture, he’ll often misconstrue its meaning.
 In the temptation account, Satan used Psalm 91:11-12 to attempt to trick Jesus.
 However, he twisted the psalm’s original meaning.
 The psalm encourages trust and faith in God’s protection.
 It does not advocate testing God, and Jesus saw right through this trap (see Matthew 4:7).
 Another example is when he told Eve that if they eat his fruit, their eyes will be open.
 He was right.
 Their eyes were open alright.
 What he failed to tell them is that their eyes were open to the fact that they had removed themselves from God.
 It is important to understand that the devil will often tell us some truth to distort the larger truth.
 He does this so he can lure us into listening to him.

-In my previous blog, I threw down the gauntlet by saying that part of today’s modern false prophets are those that deny the real presence of the Eucharist.
+In my previous article, I threw down the gauntlet by saying that part of today’s modern false prophets are those that deny the real presence of the Eucharist.
 So, this claim would basically tag all evangelical/protestant churches as being run by false prophets.
 This is definitely a lot of people that would display the deceiving the much of the world illustration.
 Now, if the false prophets methods mirror the ways of the devil, we should expect that the Bible mentions this too.
 Let’s see if it does.

 Firstly, the verses right before Jesus warned us about false prophets, He talked about a narrow gate and a wide gate.
 So, there is a link between the wide gate description and the false prophets.
 Jesus says: “the gate is wide and the way is easy that leads to destruction, for those that enter it are many” (Matthew 7:13).
 Two key words to pick up here about false prophets ways are easy and many.

 After this, Jesus states, “Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolfs.
 By their fruits you shall know them” (verse 15).
-In the first two blogs, I focused all on the word fruit.
+In the first two articles, I focused all on the word fruit.
 Now, I want to concentrate on the word false prophets to display this connection Jesus is talking about.
 His obviously telling people to pay attention to the fruit or teaching that these false prophets dish out.

 Then, Jesus declares that “many false prophets will arise and lead many astray” (Matthew 24:11).
 Then, He goes on to say, “For false Christs and false prophets will arise and show great signs and wonders, so as to lead astray, if possible the elect.”
 (Matthew 24:24).
 Jesus is clearly indicating that many will be lead away by what looks like wonderous signs.
 The reference to many people fits nicely to His wide gate analogy He said before.